NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Steve Bertrand knew something had to give.
 Beginning in 2015, the veteran WGN Radio news anchor and host of “The Business Lunch” continually battled shortness of breath—a health challenge for anyone, but especially for a man who makes a living with his voice.

 As the bouts gradually became more frequent and intense, Bertrand sought guidance from numerous specialists—including a pulmonologist and cardiologist.
 “I lost track of all of the tests,” said the 53-year-old Deerfield resident, whose condition remained unchanged.

 Identifying the Right Expert

-Dr. Kim, who holds an academic appointment at the University of Chicago Pritzker School of Medicine, confirmed that Bertrand’s shortness of breath and reduced heart function stemmed from a congenital chest wall deformity.
+The doctors confirmed that Bertrand’s shortness of breath and reduced heart function stemmed from a congenital chest wall deformity.
 Although Bertrand had corrective surgery at age 9 to address the issue, over the intervening four decades his ribs and sternum had grown abnormally, producing a sunken chest appearance.

 “It had been clear to me my entire adult life that my first surgery didn’t last,” Bertrand recalled.
 “Still, it was a bit of a shock when I was told I might need surgery again.
 I had no idea my sternum was pressing into my heart.”

 Journey to Wellness

 Before heading into the four-hour reconstructive surgery on July 13, the ever-jovial Bertrand asked his doctor if he should make peace with his enemies.
 His physician said there was no need, though he stressed that the procedure was only the first step in a six- to 12-month journey to full recovery.